 To help us answer this question we turn to the FBAR FAQ asking a very basic question:

 A. A “financial account” includes any bank, securities, securities derivatives or other financial instruments accounts.
 The term includes any savings, demand, checking, deposit or any other account maintained with a financial institution or other person engaged in the business of a financial institution.
 Financial accounts also generally include any accounts in which the assets are held in a commingled fund, and the account owner holds an equity interest in the fund (including mutual funds).
 Individual bonds, notes, or stock certificates held by the filer are not a financial account nor is an unsecured loan to a foreign trade or business that is not a financial institution.

 So it doesn't sound like a safety deposit box could be considered a financial account.

-The best thing to do, we have found, is if it is questionable, to include it on a FBAR (although it may be argued not to be included as part of the FBAR-equivalent penalty for OVDI purposes).
-Of course, this make it rather clumsy as while there may be an address and name of institution. or rather cynically, if you are going to hold on to gold coins, do it domestically.
+The best thing to do, we have found, is if it is questionable, to include it on an FBAR (although it may be argued to not be included as part of the FBAR-equivalent penalty for OVDI purposes).
+Cynically, we could say that if you are going to hold on to gold coins, do it domestically.